 Challenge number Detail of challenge 1 The school SEND tracker shows that a higher number of pupils are either entering Fallings Park Primary with additional needs, especially complex needs, or are being referred to external services for SEND support.
-66% of children receiving support for SEND are entitled to Pupil Premium funding.
+66%(2021-22), of children receiving support for SEND are entitled to Pupil Premium funding.
+This rose to 74% in 2022-23.
 2 Observations and discussions with pupils and parents demonstrate that pupils have limited experiences, beyond the school environment, to develop cultural capital.
 3 Following the Covid pandemic, our observations and discussions show that pupils need more support to manage and regulate emotions and behaviours.
 90% of the children referred for internal, additional emotional/behavioural support are eligible for Pupil Premium funding.
 4 Data over the last 3 years (not including Covid Lockdowns) show that attendance of disadvantaged pupils is below the national average, 93%.
 Our observations show that attendance issues impact negatively upon learning and progress of disadvantaged pupils.
 Pupils with poor attendance need additional support to retain knowledge and make connections between learning.
 5 Pupils experience chaotic family lives and Social Service involvement.
-83% of pupils on the school social care tracker are eligible for Pupil Premium funding.
+83% (2021-22) of pupils on the school social care tracker are eligible for Pupil Premium funding.
+This rose to 88% in 2022-23.
 6 Our observations, assessments and discussions demonstrate that poor language, vocabulary and communication skills are evident across school from Terrific for Twos until Year 6.
 This can impact negatively on pupils reading and writing development.
 7 Our assessments and observations show that the education of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
 This has resulted in knowledge gaps leading to pupils falling further behind age-related expectations, particularly in Phonics and core subjects.
 8 Pupils have limited access to high quality reading materials outside of school for reading for pleasure.
 Some pupils are not practising phonics/reading beyond their classroom.
-9 Pupils need support to access and maintain healthy lifestyles and habits.
+9 Pupils need support to access and maintain healthy lifestyles and habits, this needs to include mental health/wellbeing and when online.